 Please do your research on Alaskan Malamutes before submitting an application:

-Visit our website, www.CHAAMP.org, and complete the online application.
+Or visit our website, www.CHAAMP.org, and complete the online application.
 Of note, we will contact the vet indicated on your application for a reference.
 Information provided is used to help us match a pup with your lifestyle.
 We will work with you and answer any questions.

-(2) After you return the application, we'll give you a call to schedule a home visit. **Please be patient while waiting to hear back from us & check your SPAM folder just in case we already responded.** CHAAMP runs on volunteer power & it may take a week or so before we can get back in touch with you.
+(2) Home Visit is scheduled. **Please be patient while waiting to hear back from us & check your SPAM folder just in case we already responded.** CHAAMP runs on volunteer power & it may take a week or so before we can get back in touch with you.

-(3) Schedule a home visit & read the Adoption Manual.
-After your home visit, your application is reviewed by the board.
+(3) After your home visit, your application is reviewed by the board.
 Pending approval, we'll typically have an idea of which of our dogs we think are potential matches.

 (4) Your adoption coordinator will research and provide a list of Positive Reinforcement (no force, no fear) rewards-based dog trainers in your area.
 Together, we will plan and discuss training options.

 **Please read the CHAAMP Adoption Manual and sign the acknowledgment page.
 Make sure you watch the required videos which will provide an overview of dog body language.
 We want to ensure you understand the overview of the force-free concept to set you and your new pup for success.

 (5) Next is the fun part, you get to meet the dog(s) that are right for your family and hopefully bring one home.
 Please note we require that you bring your current dog(s) with you when you come to meet the CHAAMP adoptables.
 You will also need a second vehicle to separate your dogs for the drive home.
 We don't make exceptions to this rule so please come prepared, so you do not have to make an additional trip.

 As you can see from our application, we ask a lot of questions!
 The more we know about you and what you're looking for in your dog, the better match we can make.

 CHAAMP is a proud member of the Pet Professional Guild. https://petprofessionalguild.com/